T. M. Wilkes

 Thomas Martin Wilkes CBE, MC (24 March 1888 - 23 October 1958) was a New Zealand soldier who later, as an Air Force Group Captain, was appointed to the Royal New Zealand Air Force's Air Board.
 Wilkes also served as Controller of Civil Aviation in New Zealand as part of a twenty-year career during which he developed and regulated civil aviation policy.

 Early life and education

-The son of Walter Wilkes, of Thames, Coromandel, New Zealand, whose family had come from England in the mid-1800s, Wilkes was educated at King's College, Auckland, then Auckland University College (now the University of Auckland).